-Throughout the negotiation process you should ensure complete transparency of information at all times in order to avoid misunderstandings that can have a negative impact.
+Throughout the negotiation process you should ensure complete transparency, be as clear as possible with any information provided in order to avoid misunderstandings that can have a negative impact.

 This should begin with your offer letter which should outline several key criteria:

 Duration of the offer with a time limit